-The student will be suspended from participation and attendance of all school related co-curricular and extraactivities, including athletics, for ten (10) months from the date of the offense, even if carried into the following year.
-At the discretion of the principal, the student and the parents may be given the following option: The student will be suspended from participation and attendance at all co-curricular and extra-curricular activities, including athletics, for four (4) weeks (student-athletes must miss at least two events and attendance includes all school functions and activities such as athletic events, dances, music performances, the prom and the Senior Banquet) and the student must participate in a rehabilitative-educational program.
-The student's return to all activities is contingent upon attending a minimum of six (6) meetings in a rehabilitative-educational program to be approved by the Principal.
-Programs such as Alcoholics Anonymous or an outpatient-counseling program are examples of rehabilitative-educational programs.
+The student will be suspended from participation and attendance of all school related co-curricular and extra-activities, including athletics, for ten (10) months from the date of the offense, even if carried into the following year.
+At the discretion of the principal, the student and the parents may be given the following option: The student will be suspended from participation and attendance at all co-curricular and extracurricular activities, including athletics, for four (4) weeks (student-athletes must miss at least two events and attendance includes all school functions and activities such as athletic events, dances, music performances, the prom and the Senior Banquet) and the student must participate in a rehabilitative-educational program.
+The student's return to all activities is contingent upon attending a minimum of six (6) meetings in a rehabilitative-educational program are examples of rehabilitative-educational programs.
 Before returning to the activities, the student must provide the Principal with proof of dates in attendance signed by an organization representative and on the organization's letterhead.
 If, at any time after two meetings, the student and parents wish to have a personal counseling alternative, it will be considered as an alternative, subject to the approval of the Principal.